 When you have an ingrown toenail, even wearing shoes hurts.
 Instead of trying to treat your toe at home, seek professional help at Alliance Foot & Ankle Specialists, with office locations in Grapevine and Keller, Texas.
 This team of podiatrists has over 30 years of combined experience and can help heal your ingrown toenails and prevent future ones from developing.
-Contact the team today to learn how they can help you: Book your initial consultation online or call the office to schedule.
+Contact the team today to learn how they can help you: Call to book your initial consultation.

 When a toenail becomes ingrown, it curves into the skin at the side of the nail.
 That causes irritation and pain, and when left untreated, can lead to infection.
 When infection occurs, the skin surrounding the nail becomes red, swollen, and warm.
 It may smell bad or even have a discharge.